 Once you‘ve cooked all the ingredients and removed them from the hot pot, cook udon noodles in the remaining broth and enjoy.

-If you dine at a shabu shabu restaurant, the restaurant staff will get you started by cooking a few ingredients first.
+If you dine at a shabu shabu restaurant, the staff will get you started by cooking a few ingredients first.
 Don’t hesitate to ask if you are unsure how to proceed.
-If you’re at home cooking up the hot pot, I hope this post will guide you through everything you need to know to enjoy your first Shabu Shabu experience.
+If you’re at home cooking up the hot pot, I hope this post will guide you through everything you need to know to enjoy your first shabu shabu experience.

-As a busy mom, I make the hot pot during the holidays and all year round.
+As a busy mom, I make shabu shabu during the holidays and all year round.
+It’s a quick, easy, and healthy meal.
 I love that I don’t have to cook before dinner time.
-All I need to do is prepare the ingredients and some simple chopping and let everyone cook dinner together at the table.
+All I need to do is to cut the ingredients and let everyone cook dinner together at the table.

 Since we cook all the ingredients in broth, no oil is used in the hot pot.
-It’s a very low-fat meal and a great way to eat many vegetables.
-Happy swishing and enjoy shabu shabu all year around!
+It’s a very low-fat meal and a great way to incorporate many vegetables.
+Happy swishing and enjoy shabu shabu all year round!

-If you want to learn about Japanese Hot Pot, check out Nabemono: A Guide to Japanese Hot Pot.
+To learn about Japanese Hot Pot, check out Nabemono: A Guide to Japanese Hot Pot, and here are some of my favorite hot pot recipes:

 Shabu Shabu